Speck249/pax-psychiatry-clinic/README.md

 A Web Application that serves as a comprehensive platform with curated information about a conceptual medical institution - [PAX] Private Psychiatry & Therapy Clinic.
 It aims to create a safe space where users can access the clinic's services right from the comfort of their home while offering registered users access to a private dashboard to conveniently schedule appointments, securely communicate with therapists, and access personalized resources designed to support their mental health journey.

 ## Features
-Developed with React.js
+* Developed with React.js
-Fully Functional with Firebase
+* Fully Functional with Firebase
+* User Authentication
-Multi-Page Layout
+* Multi-Page Layout

 ## Technologies
 * Node.js